wagner18/react-ab-test/README.md

   console.log(`Displaying experiment ${experimentName} variant ${variantName}`);
 });

-// Called when a 'win' is emitted, in this case by this.refs.experiment.win() emitter.addWinListener(function(experimentName, variantName) {
+// Called when a 'win' is emitted, in this case by emitter.emitWin('My Example') emitter.addWinListener(function(experimentName, variantName) {
   console.log(
     `Variant ${variantName} of experiment ${experimentName} was clicked`